What is Enterprise SEO?

 VP of Marketing at Ahrefs

-Prioritization & Strategy Build
+Step 5: Prioritization & Build Your Long-term Strategy

-R.I.C.E Prioritization
+Try R.I.C.E Prioritization

 Once you’ve run your site audit and uncovered growth opportunities, you’ve likely got a long list of projects.
 Lean on the RICE scoring model to prioritize these without bias.